thomaswxu/11-767-Team-DST/labs/lab4-baselines.md

 **Room-Across-Room: Multilingual Vision-and-Language
 Navigation with Dense Spatiotemporal Grounding**
-> - Summary of main contributions:
 > - The authors introduce "Room-Across-Room" (RxR), which is a new Vision-and-Language Navigation (VLN) dataset.
 This new dataset expands upon previous datasets by addressing previous biases in paths and providing additional information for visible entities.
 It also supports three typologically diverse languages (English, Hindi, Telegu) to prevent overfitting to particular languages.
 They also provide baseline scores for monolingual, multilingual, and multitask VLN learning settings.
-> - How we build upon or relate to the work:
 > - Our project examines how existing VLN models can be run on edge devices.
 Most of the existing research we have found makes use of datasets and simulators (e.g. R2R, Matterport) that are similar to the one in this work.

 **Are We There Yet?
 Learning to Localize in Embodied Instruction Following**
-> - Summary of main contributions:
 > - The authors address the challenge of the agent localizing itself and target key locations in the simulated environment during VLN tasks.
 To do so, they add additional viewing angles to the agent's field of view (FOV), so that they may better train the agent to predict its localized location with relation to the target location each timestep.
 The authors also add their own object detection module to the pipelines of existing work to improve upon baseline performance.
-> - How we built upon or relate to the work:
 > - Our project and this work both examine VLN performance for embodied agents in simulated environments.
 This work focuses more closely on one aspect of that, namely the challenges of learning the ability to localize, whereas we focus on reducing model size so that it may be run on the edge.

 **Look Wide and Interpret Twice: Improving Performance on Interactive Instruction-following Tasks**
 > - This paper presents a combination of several new ideas for interactive instruction following tasks and have showed the effectiveness of its approach on ALFRED.
 One key idea is using a two-stage interpretation of the provided instructions.
 First an instruction decoder interprets the language instructions without any visual inputs.
 It predicts a tentative sequece of action-object pairs where the "object" means the classes of objects.
 It then integrates the prediction with the visual information etc., yielding the final prediction of an action and an object.
 The authors hypothesise that since the obect’s class to interact is identified in the first stage, the model can accurately select the correct object from the input image in the second stage.
 They also show how by applying hierarchical attention from multiple surrounding views helps to obtain object-centric representation of visual inputs and improves performace on ALFRED.